 - Called: 2013

-In 2016 Tristan was awarded a Pegasus Scholarship by Inner Temple and travelled to New Zealand in June for 3 months.
-During that time he worked for Luke Cunningham Clere and Crown Law on commercial, public and criminal cases.
+In 2016 Tristan was awarded a Pegasus Scholarship by Inner Temple and travelled to New Zealand for 3 months.
+During that time he worked for Luke Cunningham Clere and Crown Law on commercial, insolvency, immigration and criminal cases.

 Tristan has a broad Property practice encompassing property, leasehold and housing disputes.
-He regularly acts both landlords and tenants, in private and social housing matters.
+He regularly acts for both landlords and tenants, in private and in social housing matters.

 - Equality Act defences to possession proceedings;

 - Possession proceedings based on anti-social behaviour, sub-letting and non-occupation;

 - Possession proceedings based on failed succession claims;